rkapl123/DBAddin/docs/DBSheets.md

 After selecting the flookup column, the tool asks if the lookup statement, which is used to query the database for the key/lookup value pairs, should be created.

-If a the lookup table is located in a different database than the main database selected in the Database dropdown, you can choose the foreign database using the context menu on the ftable column.
+If a the lookup table is located in a different database than the main database selected in the Database drop-down, you can choose the foreign database using the context menu on the ftable column.
 This will change the choices of the selected ftable cell to the tables available in the chosen foreign database, the other ftable cell's choices remain to the originally chosen database.

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetsDefForLookupTableChoice.PNG)